Enakku 20 Unakku 18

-Enakku 20 Unakku 18 is a 2003 Indian romantic comedy film written and directed by A. M. Jyothi Krishna.
+Enakku 20 Unakku 18 is a 2003 Indian romantic comedy sports film written and directed by A. M. Jyothi Krishna.
 The film stars Tarun, Trisha, and Shriya.
 It was filmed simultaneously in Tamil and Telugu; the latter titled Nee Manasu Naaku Telusu with Sunil and Tanikella Bharani, replacing Vivek and Manivannan, respectively.
 The film's score and soundtrack were composed by A. R. Rahman.
 This film marks the Telugu debut of Trisha and the Tamil debut of Shriya.
 The film had an average run at the box office.
-The soundtrack of the film gained a hit popularity among the youth audience.
+The soundtrack of the film gained popularity among the youth audience.